iclr2025sub1844/iclr2025sub1844/rebuttal.md

 ## Pixel-level Control & Visual Comparisons

-We demonstrate some camera control effects with ground truth preview here, which demonstrates our pixel-level control capabilities.
+We show our camera control results with ground truth preview here, which demonstrates our pixel-level control capabilities.

-To intuitively demonstrate the qualitative comparison between our method and the comparing methods, we also list the results of the comparing methods.
+We also list the results of the comparing methods for the qualitative comparison.

 <table>
   <tr>